By the end of this section, you will be able to:

-SignificanceThe initial speed for the shot at is greater than the initial speed of the shot at Note from Figure 4.16 that two projectiles launched at the same speed but at different angles have the same range if the launch angles add to The launch angles in this example add to give a number greater than Thus, the shot at has to have a greater launch speed to reach 90 m, otherwise it would land at a shorter distance.
+SignificanceThe initial speed for the shot at is greater than the initial speed of the shot at Note from Figure 4.16 that if the two projectiles were launched at the same speed but at different angles, the projectiles would have the same range as long as the angles were less than The launch angles in this example add to give a number greater than Thus, the shot at has to have a greater launch speed to reach 90 m, otherwise it would land at a shorter distance.

 When we speak of the range of a projectile on level ground, we assume R is very small compared with the circumference of Earth.
 If, however, the range is large, Earth curves away below the projectile and the acceleration resulting from gravity changes direction along the path.
 The range is larger than predicted by the range equation given earlier because the projectile has farther to fall than it would on level ground, as shown in Figure 4.17, which is based on a drawing in Newton’s Principia.
 If the initial speed is great enough, the projectile goes into orbit.
 Earth’s surface drops 5 m every 8000 m.
 In 1 s an object falls 5 m without air resistance.
 Thus, if an object is given a horizontal velocity of 8000 m/s (or 18,000 mi/hr) near Earth’s surface, it will go into orbit around the planet because the surface continuously falls away from the object.
 This is roughly the speed of the Space Shuttle in a low Earth orbit when it was operational, or any satellite in a low Earth orbit.
 These and other aspects of orbital motion, such as Earth’s rotation, are covered in greater depth in Gravitation.

 At PhET Explorations: Projectile Motion, learn about projectile motion in terms of the launch angle and initial velocity.